Sureserve: Sureserve Group plc

 On 1 October 2018, Lakehouse announced it had changed its name to Sureserve Group plc.
 The group decided on the name change following the sale of its construction and property services operations to a new firm, Mapps Group, which continued trading under the Lakehouse name.

 In October 2018, ten people were charged as part of a fraud investigation relating to two contracts between Lakehouse and Hackney Homes relating to work in 2013–2014.
 During the case, Lakehouse confirmed it was cooperating with the Met’s fraud investigation and there is no suggestion of fraud on Lakehouse's part.

 In January 2019, as its ex-owners, Sureserve announced it had set aside £2.5m for possible claims on projects carried out by the new business and had written off the £500,000 sale price to zero "in light of the weak performance of the activities since."
 In March 2019, Lakehouse Contracts entered administration and ceased trading.
 In June 2019, Sureserve said it had set aside £5.4m in provisions following the sale and subsequent collapse of the Lakehouse business.

-After five years at Sureserve, during which time he was credited with turning round the formerly struggling business, Bob Holt stepped down as chairman and CEO in March 2021.
+After five years at Sureserve chairman and CEO Bob Holt stepped down in March 2021.
 Peter Smith was appointed CEO in November 2021, according to MarketScreener.